richardm/richardm.github.io/book-summaries.md

 > “I have known no wise people who didn’t read all the time.
 None.
 Zero.
 You’d be surprised how much Warren reads, at how much I read.” - Charlie Munger

+> “The man who does not read has no advantage over a man who cannot read” – Mark Twain

 > “Show me a family of readers, and I will show you the people who move the world.” - Napoleon Bonaparte

 > “There is more treasure in books than in all the pirate’s loot on Treasure Island.” - Walt Disney